 - Shop during off-peak times – Try to shop in the morning when most people are at work.

-- Travel to smaller towns nearby – Often the smaller towns will have less crowds, and much less stress.
+- Travel to smaller towns nearby – Often the smaller towns will have fewer crowds and much less stress.

 - Use grocery delivery – If you live in a metro area, look into things like Insta Cart.
 Ask your grocery store if they offer delivery.
 Some stores let you order online, and they will put the groceries in your car when you arrive.

 You will have a lot less stress if you keep the menu simple.
 Maybe only try one extravagant dish instead of all of them.

 Other ways to keep it simple include using shortcuts (like pre-made foods), or only preparing 3 side dishes instead of 6.

 Menu Plan in Blocks, Not All At Once

 This is a personal preference.
 But if you are short on time, split up the menu-planning responsibilities into sections and accomplish them one at a time, instead of all at once.

 Here are the simple steps to creating a holiday menu:

 - Plan the meal type – Grilling, Pot Luck, Buffet, Family Meal